Coburg City Oval

-Coburg City Oval (also currently known as Piranha Park due to naming rights) is an Australian rules football and cricket stadium located in Coburg, Australia.
+Coburg City Oval (also currently known as Barry Plant Park due to naming rights) is an Australian rules football and cricket stadium located in Coburg, Australia.
 It is home to the Coburg Football Club in the Victorian Football League, and the Coburg Cricket Club.

 The oval was officially opened in 1915.
 Following the Coburg Football Club's admission to the Victorian Football Association in 1925, the grandstand was constructed, and was officially opened in March 1926.
 In the late 1920s and early 1930s, the venue was one of the VFA's finals venues, and it hosted the final in 1932.
 It later hosted the 1967 Division 2 finals series.

 In 1965, the VFL's North Melbourne Football Club moved its playing and training base from the Arden Street Oval to Coburg City Oval.
 The move was intended to be permanent, with some initial negotiations seeking long-term leases for up to 40 years, but it was ultimately cancelled after only eight months, and North Melbourne returned to the Arden Street Oval in 1966.